neuronessolutions/Shellbots.ai/README.md

 Add datas to an exist free file or structured file in vector database

 ### ai_modelcreate :
-Define specific ai model with python code for a context.
-All models existing in current context are used for result' scoring
+Define specific ai model with python code for a context from specific Ai engine.
+All models existing in current context are used for result' scoring and integrate to test and automates market AI.

 ### ai_modeledit :
 Edit an existing specific ai model for current context